Unit 1.1 - Introduction

 For doing FFI we will need to compile some C code and for that we need a C compiler installed.

-We've chosen to use clang
+We've chosen to use clang in our excercises.

-in your terminal should work.
+The prerequisite is that calling clang in your terminal should work.
 If it doesn't, follow the instructions for your platform below.

 Linux